dima31722/FastAPIService/README.md

    ./test_service.sh
    ```

-   - test_service.log - file with the logs from curl test
+   - test_service.log - file made with the logs from curl test